Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 ## Attacker Methodology - From The Blue Side
 My initial experience and interest within infosec was penetration testing.
 I would research online how to fix or defend against the techniques used.
 But I hadn't experienced it from a true Enterprise defender side before.
 Sure I had installed Splunk and a home lab, but it isn't the same.

-Attacks look very different from a blue team side, again with a lot of friendly traffic it is almost impossible to detect.
-Add in false-positives and it is extremely difficult.
+Attacks look very different from the defender side, with a lot of friendly traffic attacks are difficult to detect.
+Add in false-positives and the difficulty raises even further.

-The value here for me is the high level actions that can be taken and how those filter down into a log or combination of logs.
+The value for me, is the high level actions that can be taken and how those filter down into a log or combination of logs.

 For example, in an active directory environment, the Domain Controllers hold some logs and the clients hold other logs, requiring both to put the full piece together.
 Or in case of the exam, comparing logs with network traffic analysis.